shiruken/hackintosh/README.md

 Follow the OpenCore Post-Install Guide to [map USB on your system](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit).
 The complete USB port layout for the Gigabyte Z390 AORUS PRO WIFI motherboard is detailed in the image below with the ports I enabled indicated in red.
 If you have the same motherboard and want to use this _exact_ USB port mapping, you can download my [`USBMap.kext`](https://github.com/shiruken/hackintosh/files/6159668/USBMap.kext.zip).

 * No ACPI patches were necessary to rename mappings
-* Disabling the internal USB 2.0 headers can prevent sleep issues caused by the AIO
+* Disabling the internal USB 2.0 headers (`HS11`) can prevent sleep issues caused by the AIO controller
 * If you don't need Bluetooth/Wi-Fi, you can disable `HS14` and enable one of the disabled ports
 * You can disable the `XhciPortLimit` quirk in your OpenCore configuration once complete